 - A Student Lounge for studying, hanging out, and small gatherings in a queer-affirming space.
 The lounges feature a coffee/tea/cocoa station, snacks, games, couches, work table & chairs, and a resource shelf.

 - Computer lab with Pharos Print Station - The computer lab is supported by a gift from the David Bohnett Foundation to expand students' academic, research, and professional opportunities in a safe and affirming environment.
 It also offers discounted printing at $.03/page and a motor-assisted, adjustable-height desk and a computer with various software for those using adaptive technology.

 - A Library containing LGBTQ-related books, comics and magazines.
 Our LibraryThing site contains a listing of all of the titles available for lending.

 Accessibility at the Prism Center

 The Prism Center strives to develop accessible events, programs, and services.
-Whenever possible, we utilize campus locations that are wheelchair accessible, have gender inclusive restrooms, and elevators.
+We use campus locations that have gender inclusive restrooms, elevators and wheelchair access whenever possible.